Cenarkion/homepatch/README.md

 ------------

 Ansible 2.6+
-Caters for RedHat & Arch systems, includes patching and bouncing the control node (arch) so the play is never expected to close cleanly
+Caters for RedHat, Fedora & Arch systems, includes patching and bouncing the control node (arch) so the play is never expected to close cleanly

 Role Variables
 --------------